-4. Conclusion
+Conclusion

-Zakat is one of the economic instruments in Islam which aims to improve the welfare of its recipients Zakat funds distributed by BAZNAS and LAZ to mustahiq are used for economic empowerment of mustahiq through halal certification assistance as the legality of syar'i.
+funds distributed by BAZNAS and LAZ to mustahiq are used for economic empowerment of mustahiq through halal certification assistance as the legality of syar'i.
 Halal certification is basically an effort to increase consumer trust in zakat mustahiq products and also provide guaranteed protection for muslim consumers.
 Halal certification for goods and services produced by zakat mustahiq through productive zakat has not been implemented optimally due to low legal awareness, limited advocacy of zakat management institutions for mustahiq, expensive certification costs, and bureaucratic certification procedures.